 3. They Can Still Be Swiped Using the Magnetic Stripe

 Businesses won’t incur any legal repercussions if they don’t install EMV-compatible technology.
 However, they won’t benefit from the same EMV security protection, and will put themselves at a greater risk of credit card fraud if they continue to process transactions with the magnetic stripe.

 4. They Take Slightly Longer to Process than Magnetic Stripe Cards

 While the magnetic stripe can process payments almost instantly, EMV chip transactions take up to 15 seconds to complete.
 EMV chips must remain in the terminal until the transaction is finalized, while magnetic stripes can be swiped and removed in one motion.
 The delay occurs because EMV chips need time to encrypt the information, which protects data in a way magnetic stripes cannot.

 5. They Are Used Globally

-Many European countries started using EMV chip cards in 2005, 10 years before its implementation in the United States.
+Many European countries started using EMV chip cards in 2005, 10 years before their implementation in the United States.
 For this reason, U.S. merchants could have difficulty conducting business with international clients if they haven’t made the switch to EMV-compliant technology.

-EMV Chip Card Are On the Rise
+EMV Chip Cards Are On the Rise

-EMV chip cards offer higher security levels, fraud defense and chargeback protection.
-By understanding EMV chip cards, you can stay up-to-date with technological developments and set your business up for continued financial success.
+EMV chip cards offer higher security levels, fraud defense, and chargeback protection.
+By understanding EMV chip cards, you can stay up to date with technological developments and set your business up for continued financial success.